Velocidex/velociraptor-docs/content/blog/2024/2024-05-09-detection-engineering/_index.md

 forensic artifacts.
 This allows detection rules to have unprecedented reach.

-Finally we look at utilizing Sigma rules with real time event queries allowing Velociraptor to alert in real time when Sigma rules match, instead of having to post process events from the event log file.
+Finally we looked at utilizing Sigma rules with real time event queries allowing Velociraptor to alert in real time when Sigma rules match, instead of having to post process events from the event log file.